andreleon/react-native-scene-navigator/README.md

     ...
 />
 ```
-On ios this equals `ReactNativeNavigator.SceneConfigs.PushFromRight`.
+On ios this equals `React.Navigator.SceneConfigs.PushFromRight`.
-On android this equals `ReactNativeNavigator.SceneConfigs.FloatFromBottomAndroid`.
+On android this equals `React.Navigator.SceneConfigs.FloatFromBottomAndroid`.

 #### modal
 ```